p44v9n/new-blog/posts/how-i-crowdfunded-my-book-on-kickstarter.md

 * **Get the price right.**

 It’s easy to undervalue your effort or underestimate your costs.
 Don’t.
 Also, don’t go overboard with reward tiers.
-I had three tiers: a thank you / support tier for £1, the book for £20, an early-bird tier for £20, which was the book and an extra essay, for the first ten backers to claim it,.
+I had three tiers: a thank you / support tier for £1, the book for £20, and an early-bird tier, which was only available for the first then backers, and had the book for £20 plus an extra essay.

 * **Get the Ask right.**

-Be upfront, direct and confident.
-You’re asking people for money, which they’re investing in you.
-They’re not buying a product that will immediately ship.
-Instead, they’re taking part in your creative process.
-So share that with them.
+You’re asking people for money.
+You're not selling them a product that will ship immediately.
+You're asking them to invest in you.

+So you need to be upfront, direct, confident and honest.

 * **Become featured by Kickstarter**